Greg Burson: Career

 Burson also voiced Bugs in the 1997 short From Hare to Eternity, which is notable for being dedicated to Friz Freleng (who had died in 1995).
 It was also notable for being the final Looney Tunes cartoon that Chuck Jones had directed before his death in 2002.
-Burson also provided Bugs' voice in new animation for The Bugs and Daffy Show, which ran on Cartoon Network from 1996 to 2003.
+Burson also provided Bugs' voice in new animation for Bugs 'n' Daffy, which ran on Kids' WB from 1995 to 1998.
 Alternating with Jeff Bergman, Bob Bergen, Joe Alaskey, Jim Cummings, Maurice LaMarche, and Billy West, he also voiced several other Looney Tunes characters including Daffy Duck, Porky Pig, Tweety, Sylvester, Elmer Fudd, Yosemite Sam, Marvin the Martian, Tasmanian Devil, Pepé Le Pew, Speedy Gonzales, and Foghorn Leghorn on various Warner Bros. animated television series, films, toys, and video games.

 His other voice work includes shows such as CatDog, Batman: The Animated Series, All-New Dennis the Menace, Mother Goose and Grimm, The Angry Beavers, Johnny Bravo, Samurai Jack, The Smurfs, Super Friends, The Twisted Tales of Felix the Cat and Garfield and Friends, the feature film Jurassic Park and the three Star Wars video games The Phantom Menace, Jedi Power Battles, and The Gungan Frontier.

-In 1995, at the height of popularity of R. L. Stine's Goosebumps book and television series, though not known at the time, and his only performance in it, he was also the voice behind one version of the commercial that promoted the "Goosebumps Fan Club" in some of the old VHS tapes of the TV show of the same name, while Tony Jay recorded a second version of the same promo.
+In 1995, at the height of the popularity of R. L. Stine's Goosebumps book and television series, though not known at the time, and his only performance in it, he was also the voice behind one version of the commercial that promoted the "Goosebumps Fan Club" in some of the old VHS tapes of the television show of the same name, while Tony Jay recorded a second version of the same promo.
 Burson also lent his voice to several promos for Fox Kids.

 Legal issues

-In May 2004, Burson's career came to an end when he was arrested by detectives after barricading himself inside his home in Tujunga for six hours before surrendering.
+In May 2004, Burson was arrested by detectives after barricading himself inside his home in Tujunga for six hours before surrendering.
 Initial reports claimed that an armed S.W.A.T. team had responded to a call from two of his female roommates that he was drunk, armed and holding a third female roommate hostage.
-Burson also screamed a stream of nonsensical words at the police when they were alerted to his home.
-Officers later discovered that Burson had a collection of guns in his home.
-One officer said, "He was so drunk, we couldn't tell if he was trying to do one of his voices or was just slurring his words."
+Officers later discovered that he had a collection of guns in his home.
+Burson also screamed a stream of nonsensical words at the police when they were alerted to his home; one officer said, "He was so drunk, we couldn't tell if he was trying to do one of his voices or was just slurring his words."
 Officer Rudy Villarreal confirmed that all three women involved in the incident lived with Burson, but none of them were harmed.
-The incident caused Burson to be blacklisted for the rest of his life.
+The incident resulted in Burson being blacklisted for the rest of his life.

 Death

-Burson died at the age of 59 due to complications from diabetes and arteriosclerosis on July 22, 2008.
-He had been struggling with alcoholism in the later part of his life due to being depressed from losing voice-over work.
-He was survived by his two sons and his brother.
+After losing voice-over work, Burson struggled with depression and alcoholism.
+On July 22, 2008, he died at the age of 58 due to complications from diabetes and arteriosclerosis.